Leica S2 vs Nikon B700

 Studio photographers will appreciate that the Leica S2 (unlike the B700) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The B700 is a recent model that features in the current product line-up of Nikon.
-In contrast, the S2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.
+Both the S2 and the B700 have been discontinued, but can regularly be found used on ebay.
+The S2 was replaced by the Leica S Typ 006, while the B700 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Is the Leica S2 better than the Nikon B700 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.